Cosmic Psychos: History

 In April 2011 Cosmic Psychos released a new studio album, Glorius Barsteds, which appeared on Missing Link Records in a 2× CD format.
 Mess+Noise's Patrick Emery felt "[t]hankfully, they're still on the same fuzz-laden straight-and-narrow road to the pub they've always been on ...
 The paradox of [their] simplistic formula is the astute social commentary that lies just beneath the rough-as-guts surface".
 In 2012 the band was the subject of a proposed biographical documentary, Cosmic Psychos: Blokes You Can Trust, directed and produced by Matt Weston.
 The film includes interviews with Knight and Walsh; and fans of the band including Eddie Vedder (Pearl Jam), Butch Vig, Mudhoney and The Melvins.
 In November 2012 one of the band's last performances at The Tote – the venue was subsequently closed down – was filmed and is to be released with the documentary as a bonus disc.
 Madison Thomas reviewed the third performance at The Tote for Tone Deaf, "[t]he band plays relentlessly, barely stopping to catch their breath but making enough time for Knight to pound down a never ending supply of Pure Blonde sitting atop his amp ...
-Muller’s drums are viciously belted ...
+Muller's drums are viciously belted ...
 McKeering noodles away sludgily on 'Custom Credit' and battles on against foldback problems".

 Robbie "Rocket" Watts (1959–2006)

 Robert John "Rocket" Watts (22 January 1959 – 1 July 2006) joined Cosmic Psychos in early 1990 as a replacement on lead guitar for Peter "Dirty" Jones.
 Watts was the son of Rex and Mavis Watts and grew up in Malvern with Rex jr (older brother), Wendy and Helen (older sisters).
 He attended Melbourne High School and learned guitar from Rex jr. In the early 1980s he lived in Castlemaine with his partner Vivienne Ward, the couple had a daughter, Rani.
 By mid-1980s Watts had moved to St Kilda where he became a member of punk band, I Spit on Your Gravy, with Fred Negro on drums and lead vocals.
 Watts also joined Quivering Quims, a "punk cocktail trio".
 Watts had another long-term partner, Narelle Duff, and the couple had three children, Bill, Daniel, and Lily.

 Watts' first album with Cosmic Psychos was Blokes You Can Trust in 1991.
 McFarlane noted "[their] sound altered very little with the new addition".
-Watts remained the band's sole lead guitarist until his death on 1 July 2006 of a heart attack, following a show in Bendigo, Victoria to promote Off Ya Cruet!.
+Watts remained the band's sole lead guitarist until his death on 1 July 2006 of a drug overdose, following a show in Bendigo, Victoria to promote Off Ya Cruet!.
 Watts was 47 years old, leaving four children.
 Later that month a benefit gig was organised for Watts' families.
 Acts appearing included Cockfight Shootout, Hoss, Ian Rilen and the Love Addicts, Mach Pelican, The Meanies, The Onyas, The Specimens and The Strays.
 On 9 June 2007 Cosmic Psychos released their next studio album, Dung Australia, which was "Dedicated to the memory of Robbie 'Rocket' Watts 1959 - 2006" and included a cover of Buffalo's song "Skirtlifter", which had been recorded earlier with Watts supplying a guitar solo.